 Azulejos – a quintessential part of the Portuguese heritage

-There are few things more Portuguese than Azulejos – the traditional ceramic tiles that are all over the country.
+There are few things more Portuguese than Azulejos – the traditional ceramic tiles all over the country.

-For centuries, Portuguese have been using tiles for decorating their churches, palaces, subway stations, private houses or restaurants, on the inside and on the outside walls.
-With simple or more intricate patterns, blue, white and yellow or multicolored, Azulejos bring out the beauty of the buildings on which they are added, and their enchanting charm will catch your eye for sure.
+For centuries, the Portuguese have used tiles to decorate their churches, palaces, subway stations, private houses, or restaurants on the inside and outside walls.
+With simple or more intricate patterns, blue, white, yellow, or multicolored, Azulejos bring out the beauty of the buildings on which they are added, and their enchanting charm will definitely catch your eye.

 Arabic Roots